 - Decide the type of yarn you will use and look at the label to know the suitable needle.

-- Go got basic knitting when you are a beginner and settle for the suggested needle size
+- When you are a beginner go for the suggested needle size

 - If you are working with lace, use needles with sharp tips

 - Use a needle with smooth joints for the stitches to glide with minimal snagging.